casangi/vidavis/docs/source/applications/ms_raster.rst

 **Cursor:**

-When the cursor is positioned over the plot, the hover values are shown in the plot as well as additional Cursor Location information shown below the plot:
+When the cursor is positioned over the plot, the hover values are shown in the plot as well as additional Cursor Location information shown to the right of the
+plot:

 .. image:: _static/msraster_cursor.png